 A secure pool is no substitute for responsible adult supervision

 Ensure your children learn how to swim from an early age.
-Campbelltown Council conducts regular learn to swim classes at all of its swimming pools.
-To find out more, contact our Healthy Lifestyles Section on 4645 4915.
+Campbelltown Council conducts regular Learn To Swim classes at all of its swimming pools.
+To find out more, contact our Sport, Recreation and Leisure section on 02 4645 4915.

 A secure pool is no substitute for responsible adult supervision.
 Children in or around the water must be watched at all times.
 No matter what their swimming ability, children should always be supervised.